Secure PDF File Viewer for complete PDF File Security

 If a publisher has protected documents to a publication that you have been granted access to, then once you have viewed one secure PDF document from that publication, you will not have to connect to the Internet again to use other secure PDF documents in that publication, unless the publisher's controls require you to.

 See the Secure PDF Viewer in action - Secure PDF Viewer demo

 And also how to open a LockLizard secure PDF file - How to open a PDC file or document

 - FREE Secure PDF Viewer software to view protected PDF files that may be distributed only without modification

-- Choice of computer installed or zero installation Secure USB Viewer
+- Choice of computer installed or zero installation Web Viewer or Secure USB Viewer

 - No insecure plug-ins or weak implementations - see Technical Information